Jim Bregman: Training at Meiji University

+Bronze Olympic medal

-Judo was first in included in the 1964 Summer Olympics in Tokyo, and Bregman won a bronze medal in the under 80 kg category in those games—the only American to bring home a medal in judo in the 1964 Summer Games.
+Judo was first included in the 1964 Summer Olympics in Tokyo, and Bregman won a bronze medal in the under 80 kg category in those games—the only American to bring home a medal in judo in the 1964 Summer Games.

 The judo world sometimes speaks with pride of the 1964 US Olympic Judo Team as consisting of an American Jew, an African-American, a Japanese-American, and a Native American (see Nishioka's book in the references, below).

+Pan-American Championships, and Maccabiah Games

 In 1965 he won a gold medal at the Pan American Championships in the 176 pound division.
 He also won a gold medal in the 1965 Maccabiah Games in Israel.

-Additionally, in 1965, Jim Bregman became the first American to win a medal in the World Championships held in São Paulo, Brazil.
-He won another Bronze at that competition.
+Breaking another glass ceiling in 1965, Bregman became the first American to win a medal in the World Championships held in São Paulo, Brazil after taking a Bronze.

+Knee surgery in 1966 ended Bregman's competitive career.

+In 1967, he and Ken Busch opened the Olympic Judo Club in Washington D. C., looking to alleviate the lack of qualified Judo Instructors in the United States.
+Throughout his life, Bregman would work to improve opportunities for young Americans to train in Judo and labor to improve the methods though which Americans could produce champions in the sport, but he often found the American system lacking.

+US Judo Association President

-Bregman has continued to be involved in the American judo community, serving three times as President of the United States Judo Association the organization which helped found in 1968.
+Bregman has continued to be involved in the American judo community, and served three times as President of the United States Judo Association, the organization which he helped found in 1968.

+Honors

 In January 2018, Bregman was promoted to the highest judo rank of Judan (10th Degree Black Belt) by the United States Judo Association.
+He is also an athlete inductee of the USA Judo Hall of Fame.